symbiontik/k3s-gitops/README.md

 **Note**: In order to stay focused on secure GitOps practices, these practices will not be covered within this guide:

--High availability for networking, storage, and Kubernetes components -Hosted/Cloud deployments
+- High availability for networking, storage, and Kubernetes components
+- Hosted/Cloud deployments
--Load balancing
+- Load balancing
--Disaster recovery
+- Disaster recovery

 ### Fork this repo